Versão em Português

 CONTEXTUALIZATION

-The Indigenous Land (TI) Igarapé Lourdes, TI Rio Branco, the State Extractive Reserve (RESEX) of Rio Cautário, the Federal RESEX of Rio Cautário and the Federal RESEX of Rio Ouro Preto, located in Rondônia, are protected areas of relevance to conservation; their territories have been suffering serious pressures from illegal activities such as illegal exploitation, mining activities, illegal hunting and fishing and land grabbing.
+The Indigenous Lands (ILs) Igarapé Lourdes and Rio Branco, and the State Extractive Reserve (RESEX) of Rio Cautário, along with the Federal RESEXs of Rio Cautário and Rio Ouro Preto, located in Rondônia, are protected areas of great relevance for conservation, whose territories face severe pressures from illegal activities such as unauthorized logging, mining, hunting, illegal fishing, and land grabbing.

-However, the consolidation of the chains of socio-biodiversity products still lacks, among other challenges, production, processing and disposal infrastructure, increase in the capacities of local organizations, insertion into new markets and provision of technical assistance.
+However, the consolidation of sociobiodiversity product chains still faces, among other challenges, the need for production, processing, and distribution infrastructure, increased capacity of local organizations, access to new markets, and provision of technical assistance.

 THE PROJECT